-Apply your creative flair and inspiration as you learn techniques to craft bespoke custom jewellery pieces for clients.
-Become a jewellery designer or manufacturer, start your own jewellery business or advance to further study in engineering.
+Tap into your creativity and make jewellery pieces for clients.
+Become a jewellery designer or manufacturer, start your own jewellery business or choose to do further study in engineering.

 Through a mixture of theory and practical course work, learn to:

 Create wax models and metal casts

 Construct and build jewellery components

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

 A nationally accredited qualification at certificate III level

 The confidence to work with a range of materials including metals, stones, woods, plastics and fibres

 The ability to operate jewellery manufacturing tools and equipment